South Africa approves China's Sinovac COVID-19 vaccine - health ministry | Health

 South Africa approves China's Sinovac COVID-19 vaccine - health ministry

-South Africa has approved China's Sinovac vaccine against COVID-19, acting Minister of Health Mamoloko Kubayi said on Saturday, as the country faces a crippling third wave of infections that has paralysed hospitals and brought its death toll to 60,000.
-"I would like to express gratitude to our regulatory authority for their sense of urgency, which included reducing turnaround time to process applications for registration of ...
+South Africa has approved China's Sinovac vaccine against COVID-19, the acting health minister said on Saturday, as the country faces a crippling third wave of infections that has paralysed hospitals and brought its death toll to 60,000.

 - Country: